LuisRivera-Tek/msiappservice-keyvault/README.md

 2) In our code, we will get the Key Vault URIs from environment variables.
 So first make sure to add the following app settings:

+    **Note: Make sure to specify the api-version at the end of your key vault secret's URL.
+In my case I am using ?api-version=2016-10-01**

     ![image](https://user-images.githubusercontent.com/77988455/121252799-a75bde80-c865-11eb-81b2-7a27875ca44c.png)

     Now we get the environment variables in code: